 O…M…G. This dude (then) was only 29 years old!

-There’s no doubt that Zavros is ridiculously talented that its almost like art chose him, and not the other way round.
-In fact he made that statement himself in a recent interview.
+There’s no doubt that Zavros is ridiculously talented that it is almost like the discipline of ‘art’ chose him, and not the other way round.
+In fact, he made that statement himself in a recent interview.
 Apparently Zavros has been drawing since he was a child – illustrating his unique vision of life on scrap pieces of paper, sketchbooks, and the back pages of books.

 Today, he’s an expert in a wide range of art forms, including sculpture, plasticine, water colours, inks and oils; and he was recently commissioned by the design house of Balenciaga to create art pieces of their various accessories.
 Zavros has won many accolades including being a finalist in Australia’s prestigious Archibald Portrait Competition which he says encourages “the selection of more challenging winners in recent years (which) sets up an interesting tension with the traditional regulations and frameworks playing with ideas about what contemporary portraiture can be”.